LucasGerosa/n-back-python/README.md

 ### `note/`

-This folder contains the abstraction for music:
+This folder contains the abstraction for music.
+Including representation of notes and scales.

-- `notes.py`: Contains the main classes and functions for handling notes, including:
-  - `Note`: A class representing a musical note with methods for playing it and making other operations regarding it.
-  - `Note_group`: A container class for `Note` instances, providing more methods for managing collections of notes than lists, but not losing its functionality.

-- `scales.py`: Contains the abstraction necessary for representing any type of musical scale derived from the chromatic scale, or the 12 keys from western music.

 ### `tests/`